 It is in this context that the 17th International Conference on Computers Helping People with Special Needs (ICCHP) will take place.
 Since its inception in 1989, ICCHP has evolved to become the largest European conference on Accessibility Technologies.
 It offers an inclusive and accessible environment, where participation of researchers with disabilities is particularly encouraged.
 ICCHP is a venue for showcasing cutting-edge technology, but also a place where to mingle with old and new colleagues for thought-provoking discussions.

 Original contributions submitted to ICCHP undergo a rigorous peer review process, and accepted papers are published as part of the Springer Lecture Notes in Computer Science (LNCS).
 Technical presentations are organized in Special Thematic Sessions.
-The conference also features multiple parallel activities, including a Universal Learning DesignTrack, Young Researchers Consortium, German Spoken ICT Forum, Code for a Cause Competition (C4C), and Summer University on Access to Math, Statistics and Science for Blind and Partially Sighted People.
+The conference also features multiple parallel activities, including a Universal Learning Design STS, a Forum on Service and Practice, a Young Researchers’ Consortium, ICC4C Coding Competition, and possibilities to hold workshops, meetings and product presentations at its ICCHP Inclusion Fair.